cuducos/airnope/README.md

 * `-it` sets it to be interactive (menaing, you cna type stuff in the execution from your terminal)
 * `-e RUST_LOG="airnope-debug"` is **optional**, it makes information about each classifier visible in the output, so you can know which step flagged the message as spam)
 * `cuducos/airnope:main` is the container image we are using
-* finalle, `airnope --repl` is the command we are running inside that container image
+* finalle, `airnope-repl` is the command we are running inside that container image

 It is interactive, so you can type anything.
 Here is how it looks like with three messages to illustrate it: